 As part of the new Education Inspection Framework (EIF) Ofsted inspectors will want to discuss with you how you evaluate your setting and practice, and how you use this to inform your professional development.
 Whilst there is no longer a requirement to produce a written self-evaluation form, it is helpful to keep some basic notes to remind you of what training you have completed, why you did it, what you changed or implemented as a consequence and what the impact was on the children.

 This links closely to the Ofsted concept of the 3 I’s of curriculum, but instead of thinking about a curriculum for the child you are thinking about your own, self-directed curriculum:

-Kinderly Learn is an ideal way to keep on top of your CPD effectively.
-Kinderly Learn recognises that time is often at a premium and so enables learners to complete their CPD at a time and pace to suit them.
+Kinderly Learn is a unique online CPD platform and has been developed with early years experts to help early years professionals keep on top of their CPD.
+Kinderly Learn recognises that time is often at a premium and so enables learners to complete their CPD at a time, place and pace to suit them.

-The weekly webinars are recorded so can be watched again at your leisure.
-All the learning ‘bites’ are designed to be short and flexible so you can do them at any time – as well as making learning fun and engaging.
+There are live expert webinars every week, with over 200+ available to watch on-demand, plus over 400 courses which are designed to be flexible so you can do them at any time – as well as making learning fun and engaging.
 Keeping up to date, organised and informed has never been easier!

 Rebecca has over 18 years’ experience in the early years sector, as a registered childminder; early years trainer, consultant and author.
 She is a qualified teacher and Early Years Professional and is Kinderly’s resident ‘expert’ on the Kinderly Learn platform.